Wackiki Wabbit: Plot

 While Bugs takes a bath in the hot water, the men set up a dining table; the short, fat one bastes the rabbit.
 They begin singing, "We're gonna have roast rabbit".
 Bugs sings too, until he realizes he is the roast rabbit and climbs speedily up into a treehouse.
 He then tricks the castaways by lowering a skinned chicken into the cooking pot.
 He taunts them with the chicken, using it as a marionette and giving it a voice, in order to make the two think it is somehow alive.
 The strings eventually tangle and, as Bugs struggles with it, the chicken is actually manipulated to point up, tipping off the men.
 They yank Bugs from the treehouse; there is an intense, brief struggle and, in the end Bugs escapes with the meat of the chicken.

 As the castaways wail in frustration, they hear a steam whistle from a ship.
 Once the men leap for joy at the prospect of being saved and trot toward the gangplank, Bugs kisses them goodbye and presents them with leis, then pulls his time-honored switcheroo trick and boards the ship himself.
 The boat pulls out, leaving the two men on the island, waving goodbye to Bugs.
-Realizing they have been tricked, the Skinny Man slaps the Fat Man (again, off-camera) for continuing to shout, "Goodbye!"
+Realizing they have been tricked, the skinny man slaps the fat man (again, off-camera) for continuing to shout, "Goodbye!"
 The two at once imagine each other as a hot dog and a hamburger and chase each other into the distance.

-Airings

-On TV airings, the part where Bugs speaks to the Hawaiian castaways contains a blue border appearing on both United States and Europe Turner 1995 prints such as Cartoon Network.